125 homeless people in Squamish

 How we are helping

 With food prices up 27% and housing costs up 29% in three years, access to affordable essentials is more critical than ever.
-Our community hub provides vital support.
+Our community hub provides vital support and our services are filling gaps for people in need.

-- 21,398 nights in stabilized, supported housing and emergency beds
+- 20,347 nights for vulnerable people in transitional housing and emergency shelter beds

 Every connection we make brings us closer to a healthier, more equitable community.